are you at risk of homelessness?

 You can be homeless if you (or anyone who would reasonably be expected to live with you):

 - have nowhere to stay in the UK or elsewhere.

 - are living temporarily with friends or relations.

-- have somewhere to live but are frightened to remain there because of violence or threats of violence from someone within the household or who previously lived with them.
+- have somewhere to live but are frightened to remain there because of violence or threats of violence from someone within the household or who previously lived with you.

-- have somewhere to live but it is unreasonable for them to stay there because it is overcrowded and causing health problems.
+- have somewhere to live but it is unreasonable for you to stay there because it is overcrowded and causing health problems.

 - stay in a caravan, a mobile home or a boat and have nowhere to put it or moor it in order to live there.

-A person may be threatened with homelessness if they are likely to lose their accommodation within two months.
-This could be because they:
+You may be threatened with homelessness if you are likely to lose your accommodation within two months.
+This could be because you:

-- have been asked to leave where they are living.
+- have been asked to leave where you are living.

-- are experiencing unfair treatment from their landlord.
+- are experiencing unfair treatment from your landlord.

-- are unable to keep up with mortgage repayments or have fallen behind with their rent.
+- are unable to keep up with mortgage repayments or have fallen behind with your rent.

 If you are at risk of becoming homeless within the next two months you will be normally be seen on the same day by the Duty Housing Officer.
 Reception staff can explain the duty and appointment system to you to make sure you are offered the most appropriate appointment.